thycotic/ss-docs/active-directory/configuring-active-directory/index.md

 To allow users to log in with their Active Directory (AD) credentials, you can configure your AD domain settings in SS and then add users either individually or by group.

-## 1. Adding a Domain
+## 1. Enabling Active Directory Integration

 1. Select **Admin \> Active Directory**.
 The Active Directory Integration page appears.

+1. Click the **Edit** button.
+The Edit Active Directory Configuration page appears.

+1. Click to select the **Enable Active Directory Integration** check box.

+1. Click the **Save** button.

+## 2. Adding a Domain

+1. Select **Admin \> Active Directory**.
+The Active Directory Integration page appears.

 1. Click the **Edit Domains** button.
 The Active Directory Domains page appears.

 1. Click the **Create New** button.
 The Credentials tab appears.

 1. Fill in the domain information and the username and password that will be used for connecting to the domain and synchronizing users and groups.

+1. If you wish to use Secure LDAP, enable the **Use LDAPS** checkbox under the **Advanced** section.
+For more information on Secure LDAP, please see the Using Secure LDAP KB Article.

+1. It is possible to set **Automatically enable Two Factor Authentication** for users synchronized from this domain.
+This option is also available under the **Advanced** section.

 1. Click the **Save and Validate** button.

-## 2. Enabling Active Directory Integration

-1. Select **Admin \> Active Directory**.
-The Active Directory Integration page appears.
-1. Click the **Edit** button.
-The Edit Active Directory Configuration page appears.
-1. Click to select the **Enable Active Directory Integration** check box.
-1. Click the **Save** button.

 Now you are ready to add individual users or groups of users for access to SS with AD credentials.
 See the relevant section below for instructions.

-## 3. Adding Users and Groups
+## 3. Setting Up Synchronization Groups

-### Adding Users

-To add an individual AD user:

-1. Click **Admin \> Users**.
-The Users page appears.

-1. Click the **Create New** button.
-The Edit User Page appears.

-1. Select the desired domain from the **Domain** dropdown list.

-1. Type the user’s Active Directory username in the **User Name** text box.

-1. Type the user's display name in the **Display Name** text box.

-   > **Note:** The user’s email address is synced from AD, if available, so it is not necessary to type that in.
+Once a domain has been added, the **Synchronization Groups** needs to be set by clicking the **Edit Synchronization** button on the **Active Directory Configuration** page.
+The Available groups represent all accessible groups on the specified Active Directory domain.
+The user membership can be previewed with the **Group Preview** control.
+Select the desired group from the available groups that contains the Active Directory accounts for users you would like to create in SS.
+If the specific group does not exist, one can be created by your Active Directory administrator.
+If you create domain users manually or converting local users to domain users, then see the corresponding sections below before setting the synchronization group.

 1. Click the **Save** button.